-

 More About Lantana ‘Trailing Lavender’

-Lantana ‘Trailing Lavender’ is prized for its soft lavender-purple blooms and strong spreading habit that delivers season-long color in full sun.
-The flower clusters appear continuously from late spring through frost, creating a carpet of color that holds up beautifully through heat and drought.
+Lantana ‘Trailing Lavender’ is prized for its soft lavender-purple blooms and vigorous spreading habit that delivers dependable, season-long color in full sun.
+Rounded flower clusters appear continuously from late spring through frost, creating a flowing carpet of color that remains vibrant even during periods of intense heat and drought.
+The cooler lavender tones provide a calmer, more refined look compared to brighter lantana colors, making it easy to integrate into a wide range of planting designs.

 Why We Like It (Our Trials)